-- Most first trimester miscarriages are due to genetic problems with the fetus.
+Most first-trimester miscarriages are due to genetic problems with the fetus.
 For normal development, an embryo will have 46 chromosomes that have all the genes to develop into a healthy baby.
 Sometimes a fetus will have an extra or missing chromosome, typically resulting in a miscarriage.
-As women age, the risk of a miscarriage goes up, because the genetics in our eggs gets ‘stickier’ over time.
-This results in extra or missing pieces of chromosomes in our eggs, and thus imbalanced numbers of chromosomes in the embryos created from these eggs.
+As women age, the risk of a miscarriage goes up because the genetics in our eggs gets ‘stickier’ over time.
+This results in extra or missing pieces of chromosomes in our eggs, thus the numbers of chromosomes in the embryos created from these eggs are imbalanced.

-- If during the workup a diagnosis is made, then the underlying pathology should be treated.
+If a diagnose is made during the workup, then the underlying pathology should be treated.
 Keep in mind that a specific diagnosis is only made 50% of the time in all couples that suffer from RPL.
 If the reason for RPL is not clear, we will often recommend empiric, supportive treatment, such as baby aspirin and progesterone supplementation.
-Some couples will chose to undergo IVF with preimplantation genetic screening (PGS) of the embryos to ensure a genetically ‘balanced’ embryo is transferred to the uterus.
+Some couples will choose to undergo IVF with preimplantation genetic screening (PGS) of the embryos to ensure a genetically ‘balanced’ embryo is transferred to the uterus.
 For some couples, this can markedly reduce the risk of future losses.

 If you would like to start receiving personalized treatment for recurring pregnancy loss in Ogden, Pleasant Grove, St. George, and Murray, Utah, please contact Utah Fertility Center at 801-785-5100 to set up an appointment with one of our Reproductive Endocrinologists.